techidaily/site-win11-tips/source/_posts/overcoming-disconnection-issues-with-ea-services-in-win.md

  For your device to communicate successfully with EA servers, the time and date must be configured correctly.
 Although it seems pretty basic, gamers often miss this and struggle with connectivity problems when playing online games.
 To ensure that an incorrect date or time setting is not causing the error under discussion, ensure they are both correctly set.

- If things don't look right, check out[how to set the date and time on Windows](https://www.makeuseof.com/windows-change-date-time-format/) to get things back to normal.
+ If things don't look right, check out [how to set the date and time on Windows](https://www.makeuseof.com/windows-change-date-time-format/) to get things back to normal.

 ## Get Connected to EA's Servers Again